suesakol/starter-hugo-academic/content/courses/1-2021-LG467/index.md

   image: ""
 ---

-## Description

-This undergraduate-level course introduces students to key concepts in computational linguistics/natural language processing.
+**Description**: This undergraduate-level course introduces students to key concepts in computational linguistics/natural language processing.
 The course covers basic text processing with Python.

 &nbsp;